Documentation is a vital part of any open source project or software.

 Here is another nice way of contributing to open source projects, Error Messages, Code strings and commands.

-Most documentation are formatted in English, and we know, people with other languages might make use of our project.
+Most documentation are formatted in English, and we both know, people with other languages might make use of your project.

 If they dont understand English, they might find it hard to use the Open Source project, so its' always nice to have documentations in different languages.